Are markets more volatile in an election year?

 Volatility spikes during an election year, but it doesn’t last forever.

-According to Phil, proof of election year volatility is best evidenced by something called “the VIX” — also known as the CBOE Volatility Index — which measures the market’s expectation of volatility based on the S&P 500 Index.
+According to Phil, proof of election year volatility is best evidenced by something called “the VIX” — also known as the CBOE Volatility Index — which measures the market’s expectation of volatility for the S&P 500 Index.

 “The VIX has been around since 1990,” Phil said, “so we’ve got elections from ’92 through 2020 that we can look at and observe. … And if you look over that full period, you see the VIX at around 19 and a half.”